Darron Gibson: Everton

 On 13 January 2012, Gibson signed for Everton for an undisclosed fee.
 He became the fourth ex-United player to sign for Everton under David Moyes, following Phil Neville, Tim Howard and Louis Saha.
 He made his debut a day later, as he started in a 1–1 draw with Aston Villa.
 Later that month, Gibson scored his first goal for the club in a 1–0 home win against league leaders Manchester City.
 Gibson played 11 times in the league during his first season with the club and did not finish on the losing side once.
 If his time at Manchester United is taken into account this figure is stretched to 28 consecutive league matches without defeat.

 The run came to an end in Everton's third league match of the 2012–13 season, when Gibson started in a 0–2 loss to West Bromwich Albion, although the match was level at 0–0 when Gibson was substituted in the first half due to injury.
 Gibson was sent off for the first time in his career, in a 2–1 win away to West Ham United on 22 December 2012, although the red card and subsequent ban were rescinded by The Football Association five days later.
 On 13 April 2013, Gibson scored his first goal of the season in a 2–0 home win against Queens Park Rangers.
-His impact on Everton in his first two seasons was such that the club won 52% of the matches he played in and only 25% of those he did not, with Gibson being hailed as the key link between attack and defence.
+His impact on Everton in his first two seasons was such that the club won 52% of the matches he played in and only 25% of those he did not, with Gibson being hailed as the key link between attack and defence with a number of eye-catching performances notably against Tottenham, Manchester City and his former club Manchester United.

 Gibson only made one league appearance during the 2013–14 season as it was ended in October when he suffered serious cruciate knee ligament damage whilst on international duty.

 On 8 November 2016, Gibson captained Everton's under-23 team in their elimination from the EFL Trophy by Blackpool.